Chandkheda: History

-Every year, on Aaso Sud Chaudas (the night before Sharad Purnima), the Parmar community of the village begins preparing Mata no garbo at around 8 PM, completing it before midnight.
-At 12 AM, an aarti is performed with diyas, and villagers then perform Garba continuously until 7:30 AM, accompanied by devotional songs from popular Gujarati singers.

-A distinctive feature of this tradition is that the Barbo is placed on a rotating stand powered by an electric motor, symbolizing divine energy.
-This uninterrupted overnight Garba has continued for centuries and is considered one of the oldest surviving ritual Garbas in the region.

 Demographics

 As of 2001 India census, Chandkheda had a population of 55,477.
 Males constitute 53% of the population and females 47%.
 Chandkheda has an average literacy rate of 81%, higher than the national average of 59.5%; with male literacy of 85% and female literacy of 77%.
 11% of the population is under 6 years of age.

 Mostly populated by employees of ONGC and some small scale businessmen, this village is situated at a height and is thus almost never affected by floods which usually ravage low-lying areas as satellite almost every year.
 It has a post office, several banks, schools, malls, and a railway station earlier Meter Gauge, now converted to Broad Gauge, shop and business too.

 Development

 Chandkheda has developed into a residential area mostly because of the ONGC office situated nearby.
 Most of the officers choose to stay in this suburb of Ahmedabad rather than in the busy city itself.
 The ONGC colony has a club, a Kendriya Vidyalaya, a dispensary and an open ground in addition to other facilities.
 There are many housing societies in the area.